abdelaziz321/abdelaziz321.github.io/content/articles/2020-11-30-diving_deeper_into_real_time_applications.md

 Now imagine we have a server that serves a client chat application which is built using the **short polling** technique.
 If we have 1 client communicating with the server then each HTTP request is considered as a different TCP connection.
 And If we have multiple clients then the server needs to handle multiple TCP connections for every single client. of course this is high overhead.

-What web-socket protocol is introduced is to use only a single TCP connection for every single client. and data can be sent in both directions between the client & server.
+What web-socket protocol is introduced to use only a single TCP connection for every single client. and data can be sent in both directions between the client & server.

 WebSocket Protocol consists of 2 parts: